Blog Post

 Most electronics manufacturers nowadays offer recycling programs that allow you to return old devices for refurbishing or responsible recycling.
 TV brands such as LG, Sharp, Samsung, Sony, Mitsubishi, Panasonic, and Toshiba all have approved take-back programs for customers.

-If your manufacturer does not offer a recycling program, check with local electronics stores or repair shops, as they typically accept TVs and smaller devices for responsible disposal or resale.
+If the manufacturer does not offer a recycling program, check with local electronics stores or repair shops, as they typically accept TVs and smaller devices for responsible disposal or resale.

 E-Waste Centers for Recycling TVs

-When you rent a dumpster from Sourgum, you not only get great customer service and pricing, but you also make a positive impact on the world.
-For every dumpster rental, we make a donation to One Tree Planted, an organization that specializes in reforestation efforts.
+Additionally, when you rent a dumpster from Sourgum, you not only get great customer service and pricing, but you also make a positive impact on the environment.
+For every dumpster rented, we plant a tree in an area affected by deforestation with One Tree Planted